 Katie Plumb’s Approach

-Each therapist working with trauma will bring modalities to session depending on what each individual client needs.
+Each therapist working with trauma will bring modalities to the session depending on what each individual client needs.
 The first step in all trauma work, however, is safety.
 We will work together to foster a sense of trust and connection within our relationship; I will also teach you skills to cope with stressors and help regulate your emotions and reactions.
-Some of this work will involve Dialectical Behavior Therapy, Somatic strategies, and grounding.
+Some of this work will involve Dialectical Behavior Therapy, Somatic (body-based) strategies, and grounding.